livbogdan/The-Playroom/README.md

 **Bogdan Livanov:**
 Developed the shooting range, implementing precision aiming and scoring mechanics, projetmanagement and source control.

-> [!NOTE]
-> Useful information I did try to use SOLID principles for the project as well setup source control and project management LTS for the project.
+> I did try to use SOLID principles for the project as well setup source control and project management LFS for the project.

 **Tomas Joanson:**
 Created the can-smashing game, implementing physics-based interactions and user feedback, as well as give ideas for the project.